palantir/atlasdb/docs/source/cluster_management/sweep.rst

 Memory pressure on AtlasDB client: decrease candidateBatchHint and readLimit
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-``candidateBatchHint`` specifies the number of values to load from the KVS on each round-trip. ``readLimit`` specifies the number of values to read from the KVS in a batch.
+``candidateBatchHint`` specifies the number of values to load from the KVS on each round-trip. ``readLimit`` specifies the number of values that should be swept in a batch, potentially fetching them through multiple KVS round-trips.
 If each batch takes little time, it's advisable to increase the ``readLimit`` and ``deleteBatchHint``, to make sweep's batches bigger.
 If the client is OOMing, it's advisable to decrease the ``readLimit``, to have a lower number of values per batches.
 Since each batch contains at least ``candidateBatchHint`` values, if ``readLimit`` reaches the same value as ``candidateBatchHint`` you should reduce the ``candidateBatchSize`` config.